rocket-pool/old.docs.rocketpool.net/src/guides/node/platform.md

 - Can be challenging if you're not experienced with computer maintenance
 - Vulnerable to theft

-If the advantages sound like they out weigh the disadvantages for you, then take a look at our [Local Node Operator's Guide](local/hardware.html).
+If the advantages sound like they outweigh the disadvantages for you, then take a look at our [Local Node Operator's Guide](local/hardware.html).

 ## Running a VPS on the Cloud